25–27 Jun 2025

 Call for Abstracts

 Thank you for your contributions.
-The call for abstract for an oral presentation is closed.
-You can still hand in abstracts for posters or a topic for our unconference session >> read more.
+The call for abstract is closed.
+You can still hand in topics for our unconference session >> read more.

 Please be aware: Presenting authors have to be on-site in person.
 There is no opportunity to present an oral or poster presentation virtually/remotely.